rezamovahed/share/README.md

 [ShareX Config](https://github.com/MrDemonWolf/share-mrdemonwolf-me/blob/master/sharex.sxcu)

 Just edit the domain to fit your needs and input into sharex you can read more [here](https://getsharex.com/docs/custom-uploader)
 After you done that you will have to get your API key from your account and paste it with Bear ${token} <-- the token

+Now what you want to do is go to /admin if the email matchs the one in the *.env* then it will change your user to a admin

 ### Want help develop?
 You can use this command to start up with nodemon so you can work on it and test.